• HOME

 1 Tbsp. paprika

 4–5 lbs. crawfish, remove tail meat, rinse and drain; use shells to make stock.
-You should end up with about 8 oz. of meat – (see note below for stock)
+You should end up with

 2 Tbsp. all-purpose flour